Umuzi-org/ACN-syllabus/content/learning-how-to-teach-coders/problem-solving-based-on-tests/_index.md

 ---
+_db_id: 654
+content_type: topic
+ready: true
 title: Problem solving based on Coderbyte tests
-content_type: topic
-ready: True
 ---

 This should happen after a test.
 Try to choose either: